 What needs to be considered when introducing IDS Connect?

-Data quality is the foundation of the process, which is why clean article master data with unique article numbers should be stored in the craftsman software.
+Data quality is the foundation of the process, so the craftsman software should contain clean article master data with unique article numbers.
 It is important to define the relevant processes and involve colleagues and employees at an early stage in order to create acceptance.

 What advantages does IDS Connect offer for trade businesses?